-Written by Nora Swann, Fashion Stylist, Director, Mentor from Dressed in Confidence
+Written by Nora Swann, Fashion Stylist, Director, Mentor of Dressed in Confidence

-As Retreat Four – Va Tagata (The Realm of the Interpersonal — Politics, Power and Relationships) approached I had mixed emotions on what to expect.
-Firstly, although I was going away from home I felt I was still there because it was in my hometown of South Auckland, so the familiar surroundings created a sense of routine for me towards the upcoming trip.
+As Retreat Four (Va Tagata - The Realm of the Interpersonal — Politics, Power and Relationships) of The Mana Moana Experience approached, I had mixed emotions on what to expect.
+Firstly, although I was going away from home, I felt I was still there because it was in my hometown of South Auckland, so the familiar surroundings created a sense of routine for me towards the upcoming trip.

 And thirdly, as a creative entrepreneur I was looking forward to the overall theme of retreat four — Va Tagata — as business is all about people and relationships and there were a number of amazing guest speakers from a range of professions coming to share their stories with us.

 Vui Mark Gosche’s speech stood out for me especially when he mentioned the importance of Pasifika ‘getting a seat at the table’.
 As a freelance fashion stylist who also works in social enterprise I have been very fortunate with the blessings that have helped my small business grow.
 I’m that lady that looks ‘extra’ amongst a sea of neutrals, looking awkward in the eyes of others but feeling comfortable in her own skin.
 I am grateful for the opportunity to be a voice for Pacific fashion and will continue to push for the fashion industry that I am passionate about.